Documentary Research/Production Internship

 During the course of the internship, which is typically 12-weeks during the fall and spring semesters as well as in the summer, students will learn how non-fiction projects and documentary features are researched, developed, produced, promoted and distributed.
 Each student is responsible for completing an internship curriculum that includes readings and film screenings to supplement project assignments.
 By the end of the internship, most students will experience how professionals:

 - prepare media for editing and post production

 - manage complex administrative processes using web-based tools

 - critically analyze content to craft a compelling non-fiction story

 We seek responsible, versatile and resourceful students for our internship program.
 Candidates must be detail-oriented with strong interpersonal, organizational, analytical, writing and research skills.
 Requirements include the ability to conduct research in libraries, on the telephone and using the Internet and a basic knowledge of Macintosh computers and word processing software.
 A familiarity with FileMaker Pro database software, Adobe Photoshop and/or Avid Media Composer is considered a plus.
 The program is designed for students who can make at least an 8-hour a week commitment; hours are flexible.
 This is a non-paid internship.
 We prefer that the internship be completed for academic credit, but it is not required.

-***PLEASE NOTE: Due to the Covid-19 pandemic, we will be offering online internships during the summer of 2020.
+***PLEASE NOTE: Due to the Covid-19 pandemic, we will be offering online internships during the Spring semester of 2021.
 Please feel free to apply and we can provide more information about how the internship will be run.***